Skip to content

 Commercial next step

-A practical recommendation for moving into a build, changing direction, or stopping cleanly.
+A practical recommendation: move into the build, change direction, or stop cleanly.

 A filter for funded ambiguity.

-• Low-budget marketing work or hourly development shopping
+• you're shopping low-budget marketing work or comparing hourly rates

 The work moves from unknown to decision.

 Inception ends when the next decision is obvious.
-We are not trying to design the whole product.
-We are trying to expose the truth that a full build depends on.
+We're not trying to design the whole product.
+We're trying to expose the truth that a full build depends on.

 1. 01